Joan Barry (American actress)

-Mary Louise Baker (née Gribble; May 24, 1920 – October 1, 2007), known professionally as Joan Barry, was an American actress best known for winning a paternity suit in California in 1943 against Charlie Chaplin after an affair between the two resulted in two terminated pregnancies and the subject of the suit, a live-born girl named Carol Ann.
-Chaplin supported the girl financially until her 21st birthday.
+Mary Louise Baker (née Gribble; May 24, 1920 – October 1, 2007), known professionally as Joan Barry, was an American woman who won a paternity suit in California in 1943 against Charlie Chaplin.

 Early life

 Born Mary Louise Gribble on May 24, 1920, in Detroit, Michigan, to James Alfred Gribble and Gertrude Elizabeth McLaren.
 The Gribble family moved to New York City before June 1925.
 James Gribble worked as a machinist in Detroit, and as car salesman in New York.
 Another daughter, Agnes, was born in 1923.
 James died by suicide on December 10, 1927.
 Gertrude later married a man named John Barry.
 Barry went to California in 1938 to pursue an acting career.